mkhanhvo/Advertising-Campaign-Performance-Analysis-Local-Fashion-Retail-Power-BI/README.md

 ### 📌 Analysis 2.
 Conversion Performance by Category
 **Overall funnel trends:**
-- CTR remains stable at 0.6% - 1.0%
-- Click → Comment/Inbox rates are high (25% - 40%), indicating strong initial interest
-- However, Click → Order conversion is only 10% - 23%, showing friction at the purchase decision stage
+CTR remains stable at 0.6% - 1.0%, Click → Comment/Inbox rates are high (25% - 40%), indicating strong initial interest.
+However, Click → Order conversion is only 10% - 23%, showing friction at the purchase decision stage

 **Budget scaling:**
 - Does not improve conversion cost